Changing the Color or Material of a Single Wall in Home Designer

 A floor plan view showing where the break wall tool was used

-To restore the default wall material
+To restore the default color or material

-1. On the Materials panel of the Wall Specification dialog for the wall that you'd like to restore the default material to, click on the Select Material button.
+1. On the Materials panel of the Wall Specification dialog for the wall that you'd like to restore the default material to, click on the desired component, then click on the Select Material button.